fazildgr8/TouchlessClockin_A2IL/README.md

 # TouchlessClockin_A2IL
-Am Touchless clock-in system Designed and deployed a web based application in which uses face recognition with deep learning.
+Touchless clock-in system Designed and deployed a web based application in which uses face recognition with deep learning.
 Web application was built in Angular and deployed through Google Cloud Console with Python flask backend which also runs in a GCP Cloud Server.
 It uses Dlib leep learning library in python and Manages a unstructured database in cloud through MongoDB.